shahid200620/Multi-Class-Image-Classifier/README.md

 ### Project Structure

-data/ – dataset after preprocessing model/ – trained model artifact results/ – evaluation metrics output src/ – all source code
+data/ – dataset after preprocessing

+model/ – trained model artifact

+results/ – evaluation metrics output

+src/ – all source code

-Dockerfile – container configuration docker-compose.yml – service orchestration
+Dockerfile – container configuration

+docker-compose.yml – service orchestration

 requirements.txt – Python dependencies

 .env.example – environment variables template

 README.md – documentation

-Technologies Used
+### Technologies Used

 Python

 PyTorch

 Torchvision

 FastAPI

 Uvicorn

 Scikit-Learn

 Pillow

 Docker

 Docker Compose

-Setup Instructions (Local Run)
+### Setup Instructions (Local Run)

-Install dependencies
+1.Install dependencies
 Activate a virtual environment and install required libraries using requirements.txt.

-Download and preprocess dataset
+2.Download and preprocess dataset
 Run the preprocessing script to automatically download and organize the dataset into training and validation folders.

-Train the model
+3.Train the model
 Execute the training script to fine-tune the transfer learning model and save the trained weights inside the model directory.

-Evaluate the model
+4.Evaluate the model
 Run the evaluation script to generate performance metrics.
 This will create a metrics.json file inside the results directory containing accuracy, precision, recall, and confusion matrix.

-Start API server locally
+5.Start API server locally
 Run the FastAPI server and open the documentation interface in your browser.
 Use the /predict endpoint to upload an image and receive the predicted class and confidence score.

-Docker Setup
+### Docker Setup

 Make sure Docker Desktop is installed and running.